 - 1. Who invented the keyboard of Typewriter? - 2.
-What is a Standard/universal keyboard? - 3.
-Define character keys, adjustment keys and dead keys on the keyboard. - 4.
-Why now days, the keyboard is called a QWERTY keyboard? - 5.
-Explain the different methods of operating the keyboard.

-- 6. Why touch system is superior to the sight system? - 7.
-Differentiate between the horizontal and vertical typing - 8.
-Explain what should be the sitting posture of the typist. - 9.
-Name the Home keys. - 10.
-Difference between the horizontal and vertical approach to typing. - 11.
-Name the thumb striking the space bar. - 12.
-Name the row on which the fingers should always hover upon before typing. - 13.
-Explain the use of back-space key.
+What is a Standard/Universal keyboard? - 3.Define character keys & adjustment keys on the keyboard. - 4.
+Why now a days, the keyboard is called a QWERTY keyboard? - 5.Explain the different methods of operating the keyboard. - 6.
+Why touch system is superior to the sight system? - 7.Explain what should be the sitting posture of the typist. - 8.Name the Home keys. - 9.Difference between the horizontal and vertical approach to typing. - 10.
+Name the row on which the fingers should always hover upon before typing. - 11.
+Explain the use of backspace key.